-Germany’s best known and most popular tourist route opens to the traveler an insight into Germany’s wealth of culture and hospitality.
+Germany’s best known and most popular tourist route opens to the traveler an insight into Germany’s wealth of culture and scenic.

-No matter whether the start will be in Füssen, situated before the impressive backdrop of the Alps and the Zugspitze (Germany’s highest mountain) or in Würzburg, baroque residence of mighty archbishops – the Romantic Road offers relaxing holidays over 350 km, a variety of landscapes, art, culture and culinary highlights.
+No matter whether the start will be in Füssen, situated before the impressive backdrop of the Alps and the Zugspitze (Germany’s highest mountain) or in Würzburg, baroque residence of mighty archbishops – the Romantic Road offers relaxing holidays over 460 km, a variety of landscapes, art and culture highlights.

 Sights on the Romantic road near Fuessen:

 This rococo church (1746-1754) is a UNESCO World Heritage site and should be a stop on every travel route.
-Seldom have cheerfulness and devoutness been combined more beautifully than in the light-flood interior, which can also be enjoyed during one of the frequent concerts (about 16 miles, 25 km).
+Seldom have cheerfulness and devoutness been combined more beautifully than in the light-flood interior, which can also be enjoyed during one of the frequent concerts.